AlexanderKaluzhny/chrome-ai-extension/PLAN-TTS-IMPLEMENTATION.md

 ## Overview

-Add a "Read Aloud" feature to the Chrome extension that extracts page content, displays it in a side panel, and reads it aloud using OpenAI's TTS-1 API with streaming audio playback.
+Add a "Read Aloud" feature to the Chrome extension that extracts page content, displays it in Chrome's native Side Panel, and reads it aloud using OpenAI's TTS-1 API with streaming audio playback.

+---

 ## OpenAI TTS API Reference